rakia drink

 • creating consumer loyalty

-• brand equity – being compared to a well known similar spirit brand
+• brand equity – being compared to a well-known similar spirit brand

-Color examples of perceptions
+Colour examples of perceptions

 whiteyouth, light, truth, cleanliness